BBBB(LEGAL) - ELECTIONS: POST-ELECTION PROCEDURES

 If the candidates in a runoff election tie, an automatic recount shall be conducted under Election Code Chapter 216.
 If the recount does not resolve the tie, the tied candidates shall cast lots to determine the winner.
 The board president shall supervise the casting of lots.
-A tying candidate may resolve the tie by filing with the board president a signed and acknowledged written statement of withdrawal.
-On receipt of the statement, the remaining candidate is the winner, and a casting of lots is not held.
+A tying candidate may resolve the tie by filing with the board president a signed and sworn to written statement of withdrawal.
+If the statement of withdrawal is received before the automatic recount is conducted, the remaining candidate is the winner, and the automatic recount is not conducted.
+If the statement of withdrawal is received not later than 5:00 p.m. the day after the date the automatic recount is conducted, the remaining candidate is the winner, and a casting of lots is not held.
 Election Code 2.028

 The order of the candidates' names on the ballot of any resulting runoff election or election held to resolve a tie vote shall be the relative order of names on the original election ballot.
 Election Code 2.002(d), 52.094(a)

 The district shall conduct an authorized recount in accordance with Election Code Title 13.
 Election Code 211.001

 A candidate in a board election may obtain an initial recount in an election if the difference in the number of votes received by the candidate and any candidate for the office who is shown by the election returns to be elected, tied, or entitled to a place on a runoff ballot, if applicable, is less than ten percent of that candidate's number of votes, or the total number of votes received by all candidates for the office is less than 1,000.
 Election Code 212.022